 …sprinkling in digital learning days through the remainder of the school year in recognition of the stresses and challenges created by the pandemic.

-Furthermore, the authors add that participation in these scores was lower in 2021 compared to other years –– especially among schools with lower tests scores.
-So there is a high possibility that losses in states like Minnesota which offered less in-person learning could be even higher.
+Furthermore, the authors add that schools with lower test scores had a lower participation rate in testing in 2021.
+So, there is a high possibility that losses in states like Minnesota could be even higher.

-With more and more data showing the harmful effects of school closures, school districts need to be cautious as they navigate through ways to address rising cases.
+With more and more data showing the harmful effects of school closures, school districts need to be cautious as they navigate ways to address rising cases.